zimmski/tavor/doc/complete-example.md

 ## <a name="executor"></a>Implementing an executor

-The executor connects the key-driven test files with the implementation under test.
-It reads, parses and validates one key-driven file, executes sequentially each key with its arguments by invoking actions of the implementation and validates these actions.
+The executor connects the keyword-driven test files with the implementation under test.
+It reads, parses and validates one keyword-driven file, executes sequentially each key with its arguments by invoking actions of the implementation and validates these actions.
 A test passes if each key executes without any problem.
 We will first define the groundwork of the executor since it is not yet defined how the implementation can be contacted.
 The executor will be written in Go, since all Tavor examples are written in Go.
-However, the generated key-driven test files are independent of the programming language which means that the executor could be implemented in any language.
+However, the generated keyword-driven test files are independent of the programming language which means that the executor could be implemented in any language.

 ```go
 import (